 - We are responsible for how we treat other human beings.
-People should not defer to authorities to make their decisions on their behalf.
+People should not defer responsibility to authorities to make decisions on their behalf.
 The Australian Government has since apologized for the grief, suffering and loss inflicted on the Aboriginal people.
 They got it wrong.
 Governments get it wrong.

 - Many other brilliant life lessons about not giving up, trusting your instincts and helping others when they need you.